🏛Ramayana·all ages

 The gandharva who became this

-Kabandha had once been Vishvavasu — a celestial gandharva of remarkable beauty.
+He had once been Vishvavasu, a celestial gandharva of remarkable beauty.
 The gandharvas were the singers of the heavens, the musicians who played the celestial vina at Indra's court, beautiful beyond mortal women and arrogant in the way that beautiful things often are.
-Vishvavasu had been the most beautiful of them, and the most arrogant.
+Vishvavasu had been the most beautiful, and the most arrogant.

-One day, walking in a forest, he had seen the sage Sthulashirasthe great-headed one, a rishi famous for his ascetic powers — sitting in meditation.
+One day he had seen the sage Sthulashiras, the great-headed one, sitting in meditation.
 Sthulashiras was unusually ugly.
 His head was disproportionate to his body.
 His face was scarred from austerities.
 His skin was burned dark by the sun.

 Sthulashiras had opened his eyes.
 He had looked at the gandharva.
 And he had pronounced the curse:

-"You who mock the form of others — lose your own form.
+"You who mock the form of others, lose your own form.
 Become a body without a head.
 Be the ugliness you laugh at, multiplied a thousand times.
-Be a thing that other beings will cross forests to avoid.
-Live in this body until — " and here Sthulashiras paused, because curses always have an exit clause that the cursed must discover for themselves — "until two princes find you, and you ask them to burn you.
+Live in this body until two princes find you and you ask them to burn you.
 Only then will you be released."

 Vishvavasu had laughed at first.
-He thought the curse was a joke.
 Then his head had begun to sink into his shoulders.
 His face had migrated downward, into his chest.
 His arms had begun to elongate.
-By the time the transformation was complete, he was Kabandha — and Sthulashiras was gone, and the gandharva-body was gone, and the celestial vina lay in the grass beside a creature that no longer had hands small enough to play it.
+By the time the transformation was complete, he was Kabandha.

-There had been a second insult, and a second curse, layered on top.
-Kabandha — already transformed — had attacked Indra himself in the heavens, in a desperate rage.
-Indra had struck him with the Vajra — the thunderbolt.
+There had been a second insult, layered on top.
+Kabandha, already transformed, had attacked Indra himself in a desperate rage.
+Indra had struck him with the Vajra, the thunderbolt.
 The blow had driven Kabandha's already-sunken head deeper, into his stomach itself, and had stretched his arms to the eight-mile length they were now.
-Indra had told him: you will hunt with these arms until two princes come, sent by destiny, who release you.

 Kabandha had been waiting for centuries.
 He did not know how long.
 He had eaten thousands of travelers.
-He had hated his own existence.
 The arms were the only way he could feed, and feeding was the only thing that kept the body alive, and the body's continued life was the curse he could not escape.

 Until today.